Juneo-io/juneogo/vms/platformvm/config/config.md

 ### `Validators`

-Node's validator set maps SubnetID to validators of the Subnet
+Node's validator set maps SupernetID to validators of the Supernet

 - The primary network's validator set should have been added to the manager before calling VM.Initialize.
 - The primary network's validator set should be empty before calling VM.Initialize.